 Each student has a closed meeting with four progress committee members.
 Using presentation materials, the student explains the progress of his/her research and future direction.
-They progress committee actively makes questions and suggestions and discusses in depth with the student about the future directions.
+The progress committee members actively make questions and suggestions and discuss in depth with the student about the future directions.
 The committee members also give comments on writing aspects of the D4 progress report.
 Since this is an informal closed meeting, students are recommended to show their preliminary data and talk frankly about difficulties and problems that they face so that the committee members can give practical, constructive suggestions.

 The progress committee chair examines the following points and provides advice and support as required.

 1. To obtain basic skills for writing an easy-to-read paper through drafting and editing after receiving comments from others